DaniFoldi/bundled-lint-config/README.md

 - `postcss-html`
 - `postcss-scss`

+## Adding a new package

+- Add package to `packages/` folder.
+- Add required copy rules to `prepublish.mjs`.
+- Add package to `.github/workflows/main.yml`.

 ## Contributing

 If you find false positives/false negatives, or combinations that don't work well, feel free to open an issue, or create a PR.